 Use these guidelines to make the most of your social presence.

-- The Division reserves the right to remove any content deemed inappropriate.
+- The Office reserves the right to remove any content deemed inappropriate.
 Examples include obscene, discriminatory, harassing or threatening comments; content that violates any law or regulation; calls to violence; and, content deemed to be off-topic.

 - Social media is not the appropriate place to resolve issues, complaints or suggestions about individual experiences.
 These issues should be forwarded to and handled by the appropriate office.